-New Years Ideas: Purge & Plan
+New Year: Purge & Plan

-- CLEAN OUT YOUR _____________________.
 You know what that is for you.
 Do one drawer if you have 10 minutes, or as much as you have the energy for.
 For me, it was my refrigerator.
 I cannot believe how much happiness a gleaming refrigerator can give me.

 Why it’s important: Physically taking control of your surroundings is one small thing that we DO have control over, and this makes our reptilian brains very, very happy.
 You’ll thank me later.

 Have you lost a loved one this year?
 When the year comes to an end it can feel like a loss all over again.
 What can you do to honor that?
 Frame a picture?
 Call someone and talk?
 I have a little tradition of going down to the Ancient Spanish Monastery in Miami and lighting a candle for those I’ve lost or the things I’ve had to let go off in the year.
 It’s a little pilgrimage I do to honor them and my own heart.
 I pray for myself.
 Then I make myself a promise to bring forth the qualities I admired in that person in myself this coming year.